Mardale: Dam and fell access

-Despite his protests, Wainwright was impressed by the dimensions of the Mardale dam - 90ft in height; 1550ft in length - which he noted as the earliest hollow buttress dam in the world.
+Despite his protests, Wainwright was impressed by the dimensions of the Mardale dam – 90 ft in height; 1550 ft in length – which he noted as the earliest hollow buttress dam in the world.

-In response to the submerging of the village, Manchester Corporation provided a new access road that runs for four miles along the south-eastern side of the reservoir to a car park at Gatescarth.
+In response to the submerging of the village, Manchester Corporation provided a new access road that runs for 4 mi along the south-eastern side of the reservoir to a car park at Gatescarth.
 From here ascents of the peaks surrounding the head of the valley, such as Harter Fell, High Street and Kidsty Pike may be made.